Kiojeen/SkyFpsSelector/README.md

 ## Overview

-This repository houses the latest releases of the Sky FPS Selector extension, made by by Kiojeen - Ilias.
+This repository houses the latest releases of the Sky FPS Selector extension, made by Kiojeen - Ilias.

 ## Installation